Who We Are

 The Cambridgeport Neighborhood Association (CNA)'s Board started a Diversity, Equity, and Inclusion Committee.
-For more info, see below, and join us.
+For more info, email

 We hope this committee will attract both active CNA members and people who have not been previously involved in the CNA.
 We strongly encourage and value participation by neighbors who are historically or currently not well represented.

 "I appreciate the work the CNA has done and is doing, and as a very inactive neighborhood observer, I felt this survey asked us important questions."

 "I'm not on the committee, but I would think that just having such a committee is a big step forward for the CNA and for the neighborhood."

 "I appreciate all those who volunteered for the committee and I look forward to hearing about and supporting your work and initiatives on behalf of our community."